Use the Data Restore feature to view and restore previously deleted objects.

 servers and the deleted server group will also be

-restored.Attention: You cannot restore a deleted server group if the servers that were association to that server group now belong to a different server group.
-You must remove the servers that were previously associated to the deleted server group from their current server group before attempting to restore the deleted server group.
+restored.Attention: You can't restore a deleted Server Group if the servers that were association to that Server Group now belong to a different Server Group.
+You must remove the servers that were previously associated to the deleted Server Group from their current Server Group before attempting to restore the deleted Server Group.

 - In databases larger than 10 megabytes, you may not be able restore deleted configurations, DNS views, and top-level IPv4 blocks.